ComputerKWasTaken/BetterEcosystemProjectManagement/navigator/navigator-design.md

 To resolve by live capture before the mutation stage:

 - Whether `updateAdventureState` merges a partial `state` object or replaces it.
-- The exact shape of `AdventureState.instructions` (`JSONObject`) versus the flat `Adventure.instructions` (`String`), and which one the AI Instructions field in the UI actually maps to.
+- The exact mutation payload shape required to preserve and update the UI-backed `AdventureState.instructions` value.
+Its read mapping is resolved;
-- Streaming behavior and abort semantics of the Gemini Interactions endpoint as invoked from the background worker.
+  the state value is authoritative and the flat string is a legacy fallback.

 ## 8. Build Order

-1. First-party chat surface: `messages[]`, system instruction, streaming port, per-consumer budget. `ai.query` untouched.
+1. **Complete:** first-party chat surface with `messages[]`, system instruction, streaming port, and per-consumer budget. `ai.query` remains untouched.
-2. Navigator shell: drawer, launcher, session, transcript, composer.
+2. **Complete:** Navigator shell with drawer, launcher, session, transcript, and composer.
-3. Grounding: primer, context assembly, budget accounting, plot component read.
+3. **Complete:** grounding primer, context assembly, budget accounting, and Plot Component reads.
-4. Read tools and the tool loop.
+4. **Next:** read tools and the tool loop.
 5. Mutation tools with preview, preconditions, audit, and undo.

 Steps 1–5 are V2.1.
 OpenRouter and Automations are beyond it.